zukakun-11/aywson/README.md

 // Add comments where needed
 json = setComment(json, "scripts", "Available npm scripts");
-// Note: Array paths like ["scripts"] also work
+// Note: Array paths like ["scripts"] are also supported
 ```

 ## CLI